 How is this bad for a trader that is using borrowed funds and why should we avoid it?

 A range-bound market is going to chop up and down all the time without any directional movements.

-What will happen here is that when you enter with high leverage, your liquidation price will be very close to your entry price, and if you open a position that is not going to trend in one direction, you will lose money.
+What will happen here is that when you enter on margin, your liquidation price will be very close to your entry price, and if you open a position that is not going to trend in one direction, you will lose money.

 None is skilled enough to predict when the price will go up or down in a choppy environment, there is just too much randomness.

 To increase your probability of a successful trade, you need to find a market that is currently trending.

 When the price is trending in one direction, most of your entries will be successful, as long as you can pick the right pullbacks.

 Take a look at the screenshot below of a choppy trading day in BTCUSD:

 All of the arrows you see are small breakouts below a range where all of them would result in a quick loss because the price return back to the entry price within a couple of seconds or minutes.